 Check with your doctor before you do any heavy lifting.
-Normally, you should not lift anything heavier than 10 pounds for at least 6 weeks.
-Ask your doctor how long you should avoid heavy lifting.
-This depends on the type of surgery you had.
+Normally, you shouldn’t lift anything heavier than 10 pounds (4.5 kilograms) for at least 8 weeks after your surgery.

 How can I cope with my feelings?

 The first step in coping is to talk about how you feel.
 Family and friends can help.
-Your nurse, doctor, and social worker can reassure, support, and guide you.
-It is always a good idea to let these professionals know how you, your family, and your friends are feeling emotionally.
-Whether you are in the hospital or at home, the nurses, doctors, and social workers are here to help you and your family and friends handle the emotional aspects of your illness.
+Your healthcare providers can reassure, support, and guide you.
+It’s always a good idea to let us know how you, your family, and your friends are feeling emotionally.
+Many resources are available to you and your family.
+Whether you’re in the hospital or at home, we’re here to help you and your family and friends handle the emotional aspects of your illness.

 When is my first appointment after my surgery?